leipzig/ancestryinformativemarkers/README.md

 # ancestryinformativemarkers
 Public AIMs

-Most SNPs in genes are actually not that helpful for population stratification, being under selective pressure, so here are some ancestry informative snps that actually distinguish populations
+Most SNPs in genes are actually not that helpful for population stratification, being under selective pressure, so here are some ancestry informative snps that actually distinguish populations.

+Also, you are not supposed to overload a PCA with SNPs that are already in LD.

 These are in hg38